braidn/Knowledge-Repo/RailsTestFactories.md

 * Written like: `association :attributeName, :factory => :factoryName, :overidingValue => "Stuff"`
 * When calling the factory and you __don't__ want/need the association, call `nil` on it

+###Speeding Up Tests

+* Look to use `build_stubbed` whenever possible.
+  * It creates a lightweight object that is very familiar to the ActiveRecord representation.
+  * It won't react to AR finders though so, basically useful in unit tests.

 [0]: /RailsTestFactoriesSequenceExample
 [1]: /RailsTestFixtures